Read more about the services being offered during COVID-19.

-Emmons has moved to a telehealth model for the remainder of the semester - all services are free to the student!
+Emmons has moved to a telehealth model - and all services are free to students.

 Emmons medical providers are available to all students Monday-Friday, 9am-12pm and 1pm-4pm via Zoom telehealth consultation.
 Appointments and walk-ins are available.
 Students wishing to see a medical provider should call the front desk at 323.259.2657 to be put on a medical provider’s schedule.